Treehouse (company)

-Treehouse or (Teamtreehouse) is an online technology school that offers beginner to advanced courses in web design, web development, mobile development and game development.
+Treehouse or (Team Treehouse) is an online technology school that offers beginner to advanced courses in web design, web development, mobile development, AI, and game development.
 Its courses are aimed at beginners looking to learn computer coding skills for a career in the tech industry.

 The Treehouse learning program includes videos combined with interactive quizzes and code challenges.
-Treehouse Tracks are guided curricula, composed of courses that train students in large topic areas.
-Treehouse for Teams is designed to assist businesses, organizations, schools and community programs in technology training.
-As of 2011, companies including Simple and LivingSocial used Treehouse to recruit new employees based on their progress and achievements on Treehouse.
+Treehouse Tracks are guided curricula, comprising courses that train students in large topic areas.
+Treehouse for Teams is designed to assist businesses, organizations, schools, and community programs in technology training.
+Since 2011, companies including Simple and LivingSocial used Treehouse to recruit new employees based on their progress and achievements on Treehouse.

 History

 Ryan and Gillian Carson founded Treehouse in 2011, a project that emerged from Carson's previous company, Carsonified, and its video-tutorial service Think Vitamin Membership.
 Carson redesigned and rebranded the service as Treehouse because the name "reflects the wonder of learning as a child."
 In 2011, Treehouse opened their first office in Orlando, Florida, In 2012 they opened their second office and moved Treehouse HQ to Portland, Oregon.

 In April 2012, Treehouse raised $4.75M in funding.
 In April 2013, Treehouse closed a US$7 million Series-B fundraising round led by Social+Capital and Kaplan bringing its total raised capital to $12.6 million.

 In July 2013, Treehouse released its first iPad app for accessing Treehouse's content.
 Treehouse also released an Android application in 2014 and added a course for Apple's Swift programming language.
 At the time, Carson was the current CEO of Treehouse.